I got a flattering request a few months back. An unpaid but exiting project. A lot of heart and a small budget. Do you want to join?

 If I hadn’t given up all those relationships, I would never have found the man I can’t imagine being without.
 If I hadn’t moved all those (34) times, I’d never have found my house on the mountainside (which I might quit and leave someday, who knows).
 If I hadn’t quit my publishing career, I wouldn’t be able to sit here and write.
 And so on.

-I’ve quit more times than I can count, sometimes too soon, sometimes for the wrong reasons, but more and more often without drama and with a kind feeling in my stomach.
+I’ve quit more times than I can count, sometimes too soon, sometimes for the wrong reasons, but more and more often without drama and with a calm feeling in my stomach.
 Safe in the knowing that a no to what I don’t want is a yes to something more important.
 My health, my love, my heart’s work.

 My very own life.